abhimvp/MealsToGo/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Overview of what is what

+- `app.json` - this is where we control, sort of what we would call the metadata of the application , like it controls the name of the app when it goes to play store, icon you see when you install the application on your phone ..etc.